MyUnisoft/events/README.md

 ## API

 ### validate< T extends keyof Events >(options: EventOptions<T>): void
-Throw an error if a given event is not internaly known.
+Throw an error if a given event is not internally known.

 ## Events

-An Event fully constitued is composed by a `name`, an `operation` a multiple objects such as `data`, `scope` and `metadata`.
+An Event fully constituted is composed by a `name`, an `operation` and multiple objects such as `data`, `scope` and `metadata`.
 - The `name` identify the event.
 - The `operation` will define if it is a creation, update or deletion.
-- According to the name, we know the `data` and the differentes `metadata.origin.method` related.
+- According to the name, we know the `data` and the different `metadata.origin.method` related.
-- The `metadata` object is used to determine differentes informations as the ecosystem, the entry point etc.
+- The `metadata` object is used to determine different information as the ecosystem, the entry point etc.
 - The `scope` will define the **who**.

 ```ts